2x45

-2x45 is the fourth studio album by English band Cabaret Voltaire.
-It was released in May 1982, through record label Rough Trade.
+2x45 is the fifth studio album by English band Cabaret Voltaire.
+It was released in May 1982 through Rough Trade.
+This was the last studio album by the band to feature founding member Chris Watson, who had departed during its recording.

 Background

-The title comes from the album's original format – two 45 RPM 12" discs.
-This was the last studio album by the band to feature Chris Watson as a member.
+The title comes from the album's original format of two 45 RPM 12" discs.

-Sides A and B were recorded at Western Works, Sheffield in October 1981, while Sides C and D were recorded at Pluto Studios, Manchester in February 1982.
+Sides A and B were recorded at Western Works, Sheffield in October 1981, while Sides C and D were recorded at Pluto Studios, Manchester in February 1982, after Watson's departure to join ITV Tyne Tees.

 The track "Yashar" was later remixed as a dance record by John Robie and released as a single.

 Critical reception

 Trouser Press found 2x45 to be a "temporary letdown" following their previous release, Red Mecca, but went on to say: "Much has been said and written about an industrial, modern-age music; Cabaret Voltaire is the only group doing it...
 They make perhaps the most important pop music of our time."